 When it comes to durability this jacket also performs very well.
 While you wouldn’t want to go extreme alpine climbing in this jacket it will hold up to a lot of regular use and doesn’t need to be babied.
 It truly is a performance jacket that can handle some abuse.
 However, there are some who find durability to be a concern- which will be explained below.

-If you look into poor rated reviews of this jacket you will find one common issue, which also happens to be this jacket’s biggest advantage: water resistance.
+If you look into poor rated reviews of this jacket you will find one common issue, which also happens to be this jacket’s biggest advantage: water resistance and water repellent material.

 There are specific instructions on properly washing and drying that need to be followed to keep this jacket working properly.
 Although it is a very durable jacket you can’t just throw it into the washing and dryer with your other clothes.
 There is really no way to tell if the customers who’ve had problems with fading water-resistance didn’t follow the instructions or if they happen to get a bad jacket.

 It is something to keep in mind.
 Marmot does have a great return policy and a lifetime warranty so if you happen to experience this problem it’s very likely they will work with you on a replacement.

 Our team has tried a LOT of jackets this year.
 If the Minimalist doesn’t quite fit your specifications, these jackets are worth checking out:

 Only certain online retailers reliably keep full stock (including colors and sizes) of the Minimalist.
 We’ve vetted the follow etailers:

 Despite a few negative reviews, we found this jacket still has a LOT to like.
 We especially liked how durable and impressive it is as a rain shell (you may still want some solid base layer clothing).

 Bottom Line: If you’re in the market for your first high-end performance rain jacket or tired of having to cut adventures short because your current jacket leaves you soaked, look into the Minimalist.